Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 The two options are documented in detail below.

 {% hint style="info" %}
-If you are using a mix of Edge Network and Adobe Experience Cloud mobile extensions, please follow the steps for configuring both Consent and privacy status settings.
+If you are using a mix of Edge Network and Adobe Experience Cloud mobile extensions, please follow the steps for configuring both consent and privacy status settings.
 {% endhint %}

 ## Using Experience Platform SDKs for Edge Network